tudurom/bsc-thesis/main.typ

 which is not written in the language that it targets, and thus does not depend on an earlier version of itself.
-The longer the chain, the higher the chance that we cannot build compiler $frak(X)$ anymore, either because one of the dependencies cannot run in our build environment—for instance when it's so old that it does not support our operating system or CPU architecture—or because one of the dependencies cannot even be found, or even $frak(X)$ itself.
+The longer the chain, the higher the chance that we cannot build compiler $frak(X)$ any more, either because one of the dependencies cannot run in our build environment—for instance when it's so old that it does not support our operating system or CPU architecture—or because one of the dependencies cannot even be found, or even $frak(X)$ itself.
 Another obstacle can be time: if the chain is too long, the time required to build all its components can be unfeasibly high.